 Reporter: What musician and composer do you respect most?
 Paul: No, I don't know, really! (pause) John Lennon.
 Reporter: John?
 John: (bashfully) Paul McCartney.

-This quote from John Lennon's September 1980 interview in his Playboy magazine interview:
+This quote from John Lennon's September 1980 interview in Playboy magazine:

 "Ringo was a star in his own right in Liverpool before we even met.
 He was a professional drummer who sang and performed and had Ringo Starr-time and he was in one of the top groups in Britain but especially in Liverpool before we even had a drummer.
 So Ringo's talent would have come out one way or the other as something or other.
 I don't know what he would have ended up as, but whatever that spark is in Ringo that we all know but can't put our finger on... whether it is acting, drumming or singing I don't know... there is something in him that is projectable and he would have surfaced with or without the Beatles.
 Ringo is a damn good drummer.
 He is not technically good, but I think Ringo's drumming is underrated the same way Paul's bass playing is underrated.
 Paul was one of the most innovative bass players ever.
 And half the stuff that is going on now is directly ripped off from his Beatles period.
 He is an egomaniac about everything else about himself, but his bass playing he was always a bit coy about.
 I think Paul and Ringo stand up with any of the rock musicians.
 Not technically great... none of us are technical musicians.
 None of us could read music.
 None of us can write it.
 But as pure musicians, as inspired humans to make the noise, they are as good as anybody."